Competition continues to heat up! Equip yourself with your Competitive Analysis!

 Let’s dive right in…

-In general, a competitor analysis (or competitive analysis) is the process of helping brands identifying and evaluating their competitors to build a full picture of competitors’ performance and their strengths and weaknesses to gain insights that give them a competitive advantage.
+In general, a competitor analysis (or competitive analysis) is the process of helping brands identify and evaluate their competitors to build a full picture of competitors’ performance and their strengths and weaknesses to gain insights that give them a competitive advantage.

-Competitor analysis is not limited to your competitors in the market only but it is much further afield as it comes to analyzing your shareholders — buyers, suppliers, government, technology, etc. — they all impact how well you can compete.
+competitor analysis spreadsheet is not limited to your competitors in the market only but it is much further afield as it comes to analyzing your shareholders — buyers, suppliers, government, technology, etc. — they all impact how well you can compete.